krisztianszenasi/beetroot/README.md

 ### For statements

-For statements can be crated with the `for` keyword.
+For statements can be created with the `for` keyword.
 The iterating variable can have explicit type declaration however this is only optional.
-Also the block itself can have an optional `else` block which will be run after the last iteration.
+Also the block itself can have an optional `else` block which will be run right after the last iteration.

 ```
 for x: int in 1..2: